Sorry, you need to enable JavaScript to visit this website.

 Non-formal and informal learning: Bridging the skills gap

-Organizations like the Center for the Development of Non-Formal Education (CRNO) are empowering young people through various programs aimed at developing practical skills and fostering active citizenship.
+Organizations like the Centre for the Development of Non-Formal Education (CRNO) are empowering young people through various programs aimed at developing practical skills and fostering active citizenship.
 Their initiatives include mentoring programs, innovation hubs, and interpersonal skills development workshops.

 The ALDI Association, with EU support, has established training programs focusing on digital skills and soft skills to enhance youth employability.
 These programs include short courses and practical work on digital product development.